python-eel/Eel/README.md

 #### Structure

-An application that uses Eel will be split into a frontend consisting of various web-technology files (.html, .js, .css) and a backend consisting of various Python scripts.
+An Eel application will be split into a frontend consisting of various web-technology files (.html, .js, .css) and a backend consisting of various Python scripts.

 All the frontend files should be put in a single directory (they can be further divided into folders inside this if necessary).